 Damien Wesley Clark Goodmon is a graduate of Loyola High School and studied at the University of Washington, where he was a player on the nationally ranked Huskies football team.
 A fourth-generation Angelino and descendant of Charles and L.M.
 Blodgett, Mr. Goodmon currently lives in Leimert Park, where he is a past Co-Chair of the community's neighborhood council.
 His family has lived in South Central Los Angeles for over 100 years.
 He is the author of the Get LA Moving plan.
 He has been trained by the Midwest Academy, Camp Wellstone, and 21st Century Democrats.
-He is a recipient of the 2008 LAUSD Trailblazer Award for “championing the rights of the masses of all American children,” the 2012 New Frontier Democratic Club Community Service Award, the 2013 Southern Christian Leadership Conference of Greater Los Angeles Drum Major for Justice Award, and the 2013 Black Women for Wellness Soldier Award, and the 2017 L.A.
+He is a recipient of the 2008 LAUSD Trailblazer Award for “championing the rights of the masses of all American children,” the 2012 New Frontier Democratic Club Community Service Award, the 2013 Southern Christian Leadership Conference of Greater Los Angeles Drum Major for Justice Award, the 2013 Black Women for Wellness Soldier Award, and the 2017 L.A.
 Urban Policy Roundtable Spirit of King Award.
 He was honored by LA Weekly in their 2009 LA People issue, received the Issues Advocate of the Year award in 2010 by the Urban Issues Forum, and was recognized as one of L.A.s’ 100 Most Influential African-Americans by the Los Angeles Wave Newspapers in 2013.

 For his many local and national pursuits for social change, Mr. Goodmon has been profiled in local and national media outlets, including CNN, NBC and the Los Angeles Times.
 He has authored opinion editorials for the L.A.
 Daily News, L.A.
 Business Journal, KCET, Los Angeles Wave, Our Weekly, Los Angeles Sentinel, PACE News, LA Watts Times, and Inglewood Today.